worldofnick/LocalBeats/README.md

 - Reviews model and serviews in Angular TypeScript

 ### Adam Rosenberg
-- Profile page and profile editing form for the front end in Angular
+- Profile page and profile editing form for the frontend in Angular
-- Front end for the events page / create events
+- Frontend for the events page / create events / edit events
-- Spotify widget
+- Integrated Spotify widget for frontend use
+- Create TypeScript models for Event, Profile, and Biiking
+- Designed UI for Profile, Event, and Bookings
+- Angular Services to interact with backend API
-- Help Brandon with booking system
+- Help Brandon develp and design the logic and UI for creating, accepting, and declining a booking request.

 ## Future Features Backlog
 1. Advanced Authentication